BPScott/talk-the-step-after-styleguides/index.md

 and reusing those styles all over the shop.
 By leveraging your prior work you can vastly reduce the amount of effort required to create new templates, especially if they reuse existing components.
 However that's meerly "creating a library of components".
-There no place to demonstrate those components that you've created without any other context around them or any documentation on how to use them.
+There is no place to demonstrate those components that you've created without any other context around them or any documentation on how to use them.
 It's tough for the other members of your team to know that these items already exist or how to use them if there isn't a central place to demonstrate their use.

-So you've got two parts:
+So you've got two implementation tiers that sit upon your design system:
 </aside>
 </section>